dnblvr/robot_navigation_project/README.md

 - We will recreate its pose and its environment in-memory using the graph-based Simultaneous Localization and Mapping (GraphSLAM) algorithm and Kalman filter based using the multiple LiDAR ICs mentioned before.

-- We sensor fusion via the extended Kalman Filter (EKF) which will hopefully gather a better estimate of its state without the expected drift from GraphSLAM alone.
+- We perform sensor fusion via the extended Kalman Filter (EKF) which will hopefully gather a better estimate of its state without the expected drift from GraphSLAM alone.
 We intend to use additional sensors like a MARG sensor and a GPS receiver.

-- for methods, we will consider using new methods involved. for me, I was considering looking toto scan matching methods (ICP) or as a second point of measurement for EKF-SLAM
+- For methods, we will consider using new approaches.
+I was considering investigating scan matching methods (ICP) as a second point of measurement for EKF-SLAM.

 <!-- - We will also write a motion planning algorithm called the Rapidly-Exploring Random Trees (RRT*) or some equivalent. -->